yoohw2/tutorial10/README.md

 ---------------------------------------------

-You can make fasta format file for Diamond with data_collector.py file[https://github.com/yoohw2/tutorial10/blob/main/data_collector.py].
+You can make fasta format file for Diamond with data_collector.py file from [here](https://github.com/yoohw2/tutorial10/blob/main/data_collector.py) .